etclabscore/discv4-dns-lists/README.md

 # discv4-dns-lists

+This repository is a downstream fork of [ethereum/discv4-dns-list](shttps://github.com/ethereum/discv4-dns-lists) which includes DNS discovery information for ETC as well as ETH networks.

+Source for the devp2p tool mentioned below which support ETC network filters can be found at [etclabscore/core-geth](https://github.com/etclabscore/core-geth).

+---

 This repository contains [EIP-1459][EIP-1459] node lists built by the go-ethereum devp2p tool.
-These lists are published to the ethdisco.net DNS name.
+These lists are published to the ~~ethdisco.net~~ blockd.info DNS name.

 The nodes in the lists are found by crawling the Ethereum node discovery DHT.
 The entire output of the crawl is available in the `all.json` file.
 We create lists for specific